vee-sh/veessh/README.md

 - export / import: Export/import profiles (YAML; no passwords).
 - import-ssh: Import from ~/.ssh/config.
 - edit-config: Open config file in your default editor (respects `$EDITOR`).
+- set-backend: Set the default credential backend in config file.
+- migrate: Migrate passwords from one backend to another.
 - completion: Emit shell completion script.
 - remove: Delete a profile (and optionally its stored password).